 A long time social entrepreneur and educator.
 Dr. Gold is an internal entrepreneurial evangelist at Hillsborough Community College.
 Gold has started several businesses over the past 25 years.
 Prior to that, Dr. Gold had a 12 year career on Wall Street, serving several investment banks as a Senior Market Strategist.

-Beth Kerly, MBA, Assistant Professor, HCC and Co-Founder of the InLab@HCC
+Beth Kerly, MBA, Associate Professor, HCC and Co-Founder of the InLab@HCC

 Beth is a full-time tenured business faculty member at Hillsborough Community College, and joined the adjunct faculty at the University of Tampa in 2015.
 In addition to her teaching activities, Kerly serves as the co-founder of the InLab@HCC.
 She actively works to promote and build community and business relationships for HCC and its students.
 Before joining HCC, Ms. Kerly founded BK Consulting, a business and marketing advisory service company.
 In the 1990’s, Kerly was involved in another startup, Conectiv Communications, a telecommunications service provider, where she served as the manager of innovative programs.